Use your keyboard arrow keys to navigate

 Outcomes

-Survey respondents moved a slider to indicate whether they agreed or disagreed with the included dimension statements in relation to the event.
+The survey included a number of dimension statements that relating to the event's outcomes.
+Survey respondents moved a slider to indicate whether they agreed or disagreed with each statement.
 The first tab chart contains the response data for 'public' responses, showing the average result for each dimension.

 The second tab shows the interquartile range of responses for each dimension.
 These ranges represent the middle 50% of responses, which are areas on the slider where most responses typically fell.
 Accompanying this range is the median result for each dimension (i.e. the most common response).
 Smaller ranges indicate similarity in agreement between respondents, whereas larger ranges indicate a wider spread of responses.